 Child Protection is part of the safeguarding process, protecting specific individual children identified as suffering or likely to suffer significant harm.
 This includes the child protection procedures which detail how to respond to concerns about a child.

 The school has a legal obligation to report any concerns about a child if they feel that a child may be subject to neglect or physical, emotional or sexual abuse.
 This includes concerns about the child in the home and the wider environment.
 If we have such a concern, we will contact Children's Services at the local authority to ensure that concerns are dealt with in a manner which puts the well-being of the child as priority.
 We appreciate that parents and carers can find these events very worrying and upsetting.
 Whenever possible, we will discuss concerns with parents before seeking advice to safeguard a child; however, there are some circumstances when we are obliged to seek support from a professional trained to investigate safeguarding concerns.

 All school staff have a responsibility to provide a safe environment in which children can learn.
-All staff receive training and regular safeguarding updates.
-The Safeguarding Lead and Deputy Safeguarding Leads have additional training so that they can carry out their responsibilities effectively.
+All staff receive safeguarding training and regular safeguarding updates in areas such as online safety and the Prevent duty.
+The Safeguarding Lead and Deputy Safeguarding Lead have additional training so that they can carry out their responsibilities effectively.
 The Safeguarding Leads give advice to staff and also liaise closely with other services such as children's social care.